The #1 Largest Crypto Term Glossary

 Tamper-Proof Ledger - is any structure of documents that has the core features of a blockchain distributed ledger.

-Technical Indicators - technical analysis (TA) indicators that are based on a security's or contract's price, volume, or open interest.
+Technical Indicators - indicators that are based on the price, volume, or open interest of a security.

 Tor - a decentralized network that anonymizes user web traffic by encrypting it and sending it through a series of relays before it reaches its destination.